About Home Equity

 Home Equity Loans are fixed-rate loans.
 Rates are as low as 6.640% APR and are based on an evaluation of credit history, CLTV (combined loan-to-value) ratio, loan amount, and occupancy, so your rate may differ.
 Closing costs are costs paid to third parties rather than an application or origination fee retained by Navy Federal.
 The closing costs depend on the location of the property, property type, and the amount of the Equity Loan.
 Rates are subject to change—information provided does not constitute a loan commitment.
 A sample Fixed-Rate Equity Loan monthly payment based on $100,000 at 7.650% APR for 20 years is $814.79.
 Taxes and insurance not included; therefore, the actual payment obligation will be greater.
 You must carry homeowners insurance on the property that secures this plan.↵

 Home Equity Lines of Credit are variable-rate lines.
-Rates are as low as 8.500% APR and 9.250% for Interest-Only Home Equity Lines of Credit and are based on an evaluation of credit history, CLTV (combined loan-to-value) ratio, line amount, and occupancy, so your rate may differ.
+Rates are as low as 8.750% APR and 9.750% for Interest-Only Home Equity Lines of Credit and are based on an evaluation of credit history, CLTV (combined loan-to-value) ratio, line amount, and occupancy, so your rate may differ.
 The plan has a minimum APR of 3.99% and a maximum APR of 18%.
 Members who choose to proceed with an Interest-Only Home Equity Line of Credit may experience significant monthly payment increases when the line of credit enters into the repayment phase.
 For line amounts of up to $250,000, closing costs that members must pay typically range between $300 and $2,000.
 Closing costs are costs paid to third parties rather than an application or origination fee retained by Navy Federal.
 The closing costs depend on the location of the property, property type, and the amount of the Equity Line.
 Rates are subject to change—information provided does not constitute a loan commitment.
 You must carry homeowners insurance on the property that secures this plan.
 Home Equity Lines of Credit are not available in Texas.
 Applications for a Home Equity Line of Credit include the Home Equity Line Platinum Credit Card.
 Checks are available as an additional or alternative access to funds.
 Please refer to your Guide to Benefits for further details about the Home Equity Line Platinum Credit Card.↵

 Navy Federal will pay for all closing costs on new Fixed-Rate Equity Loan applications dated on or after June 1, 2023.
 The covered costs include settlement fees, credit reports, flood determinations, property valuations (including appraisals, if required), title searches, lender’s title insurance, recording, mortgage transfer taxes, and government charges.
 The member is responsible for escrow payments and/or prepaid costs, if required, including property taxes and assessments, homeowners’ and flood insurance premiums, association fees/dues and assessments, and prepaid interest.
 Closing costs depend on the location of the property, property type, and the amount of the Equity Loan.
 Offer is not valid for Home Equity Lines of Credit.
 Offer is subject to change or cancellation without notice.↵